Bhoyarsaraswathi/DETLA-DEMO/README.md

 # DETLA-DEMO
-This is the Demo for git Learning
+This is the Demo for git Learning.